-PHILIP G CRABB FAusIMM, MAICD, Non-Executive Chairman

-Experience and Expertise

-Mr Crabb is a Fellow of the Australasian Institute of Mining and Metallurgy and a member of the Institute of Company Directors.
-Mr Crabb has been actively engaged in mineral exploration and mining activities for the past 45 years in both publicly listed and private exploration companies.
+PHILIP G CRABB Non-Executive Chairman Qualifications FAusIMM, MAICD Experience and Expertise Mr Crabb is a Fellow of the Australasian Institute of Mining and Metallurgy and a member of the Institute of Company Directors.
+Mr Crabb has been actively engaged in mineral exploration and mining activities for the past 46 years in both publicly listed and private exploration companies.
 He has considerable experience in field activities, having been a drilling contractor, quarry manager and mining contractor.
 Mr Crabb has extensive knowledge of the Australian Mining Industry and has experience with management of Australian publicly listed companies.
 Mr Crabb was re-appointed a director on 7 March 2012.

-Other current Directorships

-Aldershot Resources Limited (since 2010)

-Former Directorships in last three years

-Royal Resources Limited from 2005 to 2014.

-Special Responsibilities

-Member of Nomination Committee from March 2012.
+Other current Directorships Aldershot Resources Limited (since 2010).
+Former Directorships in last three years Royal Resources Limited from 2005 to 2014.
+Special Responsibilities Member of Nomination Committee from March 2012.
 Member of Audit Committee from March 2012.
+Interest in Shares and 49,196,493 Fully paid ordinary shares.
+Options at the date of this report 1,000,000 Unquoted options expiring 27 February 2016 exercisable at 84 cents each.

-MALCOLM R J RANDALL B.Applied Chem, FAICD, Non-Executive Director

-Experience and Expertise

-Mr Randall holds a Bachelor of Applied Chemistry Degree and is a member of the Australian Institute of Company Directors.
-He has extensive experience in corporate, management and marketing in the resource sector, including more than 27 years with the Rio Tinto group of companies.
-His experience has covered a diverse range of mineral activities including Iron Ore, Base Metals, Uranium, Mineral Sands and Coal.
+MALCOLM R J RANDALL Non-Executive Director Qualifications B.Applied Chem, FAICD Experience and Expertise Mr Randall holds a Bachelor of Applied Chemistry Degree and is a member of the Australian Institute of Company Directors.
+He has extensive experience in corporate, management and marketing in the resource sector, including more than 20 years with the Rio Tinto group of companies.
+His experience extends over a broad range of commodities including iron ore, diamonds, base metals, coal, uranium, and industrial minerals both in Australia and internationally.
 Mr Randall was appointed a director on 8 September 2003.

-Other current Directorships

-Royal Resources Limited (since 2006) Summit Resources Limited (since 2007) Matilda Zircon Ltd (since 2009)

-Former Directorships in last three years

-Iron Ore Holdings Ltd from 2003 to 2014.
+Other current Directorships Royal Resources Limited (since 2006) Summit Resources Limited (since 2007) Matilda Zircon Ltd (since 2009) Former Directorships in last three years Iron Ore Holdings Ltd from 2003 to 2014.
+Special Responsibilities Chairman of Audit Committee from April 2013.

-Special Responsibilities

-Chairman of Audit Committee from April 2013.
 Chairman of Nomination Committee from December 2004.
 Chairman of Remuneration Committee from April 2013.
+Interest in Shares and Options at the date of this report 750,000 U 8 500,000 U 2 1,500,000 U Fully paid ordinary shares.
+Jnquoted options expiring 27 February 2016 exercisable at 4 cents each.
+Jnquoted options expiring 28 February 2017 exercisable at 3 cents each.
+Jnquoted options expiring 28 February 2019 exercisable at 5 cents each.

-FRANK DEMARTE BBus, FGIA, FAICD Executive Director

-Experience and Expertise

-Mr DeMarte has over 30 years of experience in the mining and exploration industry in Western Australia.
+FRANK DEMARTE Executive Director Qualifications BBus, FGIA, FAICD Experience and Expertise Mr DeMarte has over 31 years of experience in the mining and exploration industry in Western Australia.
 Mr DeMarte has held executive positions with a number of listed mining and exploration companies and is currently an Executive Director, Company Secretary and Chief Financial Officer of the Company.
 Mr DeMarte is experienced in areas of secretarial practice, management accounting and corporate and financial management.
 Mr DeMarte holds a Bachelor of Business majoring in Accounting and is a Fellow of the Governance Institute of Australia Ltd (formally the Chartered Secretaries of Australia) and a Fellow of the Australian Institute of Company Directors.
 Mr DeMarte was appointed a director on 30 April 2001.

-Other current Directorships

-Royal Resources Limited (since 2004)
+Other current Directorships Royal Resources Limited (since 2004).
 Former Directorships in last three years None.

-Special Responsibilities

-Member of Nomination Committee from December 2004.
+Special Responsibilities Member of Nomination Committee from December 2004.
 Member of Remuneration Committee from April 2013.
-Chief Financial Officer Company Secretary

-INTEREST IN THE SHARES AND OPTIONS OF THE COMPANY

-As at the date of this report, the interests of the Directors in shares and options of Thundelarra Limited were:
+Chief Financial Officer.
+Company Secretary.
+Interest in Shares and Options at the date of this report 3,905,882 Ordinary shares.
+1,500,000 Unquoted options expiring 27 February 2016 exercisable at 84 cents each.
+500,000 Unquoted options expiring 28 February 2017 exercisable at 23 cents each.
+5,000,000 Unquoted options expiring 28 February 2019 exercisable at 6 cents each.